 2499 Squadron has been in Wokingham since the early 1970s and has built a solid reputation as a good all round Squadron.
-The Squadron makes the most of it's excellent location especially during the summer months and maintains and active training programme based on the Thames Valley Wing initiative "The Perfect Ten".
+The Squadron makes the most of its excellent location especially during the summer months and maintains an active training programme.

 You will join the Squadron as part of an "Intake" of new recruits on an Induction Night.
 These are usually the first Monday or Wednesday of the month.

 You can let us know you're interested; send us an email or call the Squadron and leave a message, giving your name and age and your contact details.
 You need to be at least 12 to join us.